ruggeromontesi/exam-validator/readme.txt

 the application uses the default value 5.

 6) Result file are located within /target/generated-reports

+Instruction to download and run (WITHOUT BUILDING) the application.
+1) crate a new folder, get in to console mode typing cmd on address bar
+2) CLONE REPOSITORY: git clone https://github.com/ruggeromontesi/exam-validator.git
+3) get into root folder: exam-validator
+4) type java -jar exam-validator-2.0.jar

 ###################################################################################################

 RUNNING AND INSTALLATION WIZARD(Windows environment)